Chinley and Buxworth Transport Group

 Visit our new website at http://www.chinleybuxworthtg.co.uk/

-Northern is currently examining all the submissions made on Chinley’s behalf for step-free access at Chinley station.
-Many thanks to Parish, Borough, & County Councillors, to the MP for the High Peak, to the High Peak Access group and to other members of the public who responded at less than 24 hrs notice to a request from Northern for statements of support !
+Northern has examined all the submissions made on Chinley’s behalf for step-free access at Chinley station, and it is our firm understanding that we are on the list submitted by Northern to the DfT.
+Nusrat Ghani MP will decide between January 2019 and the end of Mrch 2019 which stations countrywide will be improved via Access for All funds.
+Many thanks to Parish, Borough, & County Councillors, to the MP for the High Peak, to the High Peak Access group, to Railfuture and to other members of the public who responded at less than 24 hrs notice in early November to a request from Northern for statements of support !

 Following the presentation in Parliament in March 2018 of our petition by Ruth George MP, we had an excellent meeting about access at Chinley station at the Department for Transport on 19th June 2018 with Nusrat Ghani, Undersecretary of State with responsibility for access.
 Present at the meeting were Ruth George MP for High Peak the Paralympian cyclist Katie Toft Victoria and Michael Abbot-Fleming from Burning Nights – CRPS Support and Miriam Walton and Paul Tattam from Chinley and Buxworth Transport Group.
 We were able to present the Minister with documents that CBTG has produced, we presented documents on behalf of Peak School students, and also a copy of John Benson’s book on ‘ Chinley 150 – a celebration of 150 years of the railway at Chinley’.